johnhays/dsgwdashboard/README.md

 sudo cp util/dashboard.ini /usr/local/etc
 ```

 This dashboard runs under a current version of NodeJS.
 Your distribution may install an older version, so use the methods documented at [nodesource](https://github.com/nodesource/distributions).
-Make sure returns the version you installed.
+Make sure it returns the version you installed.
 ```
 node -v
 ```